JoshuaDelosSantos/my-clean-project/README.md

 - User stories.
 - Discuss about the tech stack.
 - Talk about resources (LinkedIn Learning).
-- Set up VS Code and make sure it is connected to github.
+- Set up VS Code and make sure it is connected to GitHub.

 [**See detailed planning**](documentations/project_plan.md)